-It is possible to upgrade/downgrade automatically and seamlessly between shared plans.
-Go to the CloudAMQP control panel and press Edit and change plan type.
+Go to the CloudAMQP control panel and press Edit and change plan seamlessly.

-If you want to rescale your cluster, go to the CloudAMQP Control Panel, and choose edit for the instance you want to reconfigure.
-Here you have the ability to add or remove nodes, and change plan all together.
+If you want to scale your cluster, go to the CloudAMQP control panel and press Edit.
+You can add or remove nodes and change plan all together.

-There is no automatic upgrade/downgrade between a shared and a dedicated plans.
+There is no automatic upgrade/downgrade between shared and dedicated plans.